aamir-shamim/localRepo/Readme.md

-# I'm learning git for getting job.
+# I'm learning git to get a job.